joonan-lab/cwas/docs/index.rst

    :width: 90%
    :align: center

-   **A.** Workflow\: Variants extracted from whole-genome sequencing data of samples (sample variant) serve as inputs.
-The three steps depicted in the black box correspond to the final outputs obtained from CWAS-Plus. **B-G.** Graphic descriptions of each process in CWAS-Plus\: Red (case) and blue (control) represent the phenotype. **F.** Representative network pointed by the purple arrow provides an enlarged view of a subset of the network.
-The color indicates the direction of the burden in each category (red, case burden; blue, control burden). **G.** The color of the clusters reflects the scale of the normalized z-score, which represents the degree of disease association of the cluster.
+   **A.** Workflow\: Variants extracted from whole-genome sequencing data of samples (sample variant) serve as inputs. **B-G.** Graphic descriptions of each process in CWAS-Plus\: Red (case) and blue (control) represent the phenotype. **F.** Representative network pointed by the purple arrow provides an enlarged view of a subset of the network.
+Node color indicates the direction of the burden in each category (red, case burden; blue, control burden). **G.** Node color reflects the scale of the normalized z-score, which represents the degree of disease association of the cluster.
 Darker red indicates a higher association.
-Circle size represents the number of categories within the cluster.
+Node size represents the number of categories within the cluster.

 .. toctree::